-PricewaterhouseCoopers LLP (the "Independent Auditors") have expressed their willingness to continue in office.
+PricewaterhouseCoopers LLP (the "Auditors") were appointed on 15 August 2019 and have expressed their willingness to continue in office.

 Statement of directors' responsibilities

 The directors are responsible for preparing the annual report and the financial statements in accordance with applicable law and regulation.